 Organize your content partnerships.
 For events requiring fresh ideas, tips, product ideas, and product deals all wrapped up in one, Valentine’s Day shoppers will lean heavily on bloggers, lifestyle writers, and content commerce sites.
 Now is the time to create Publisher Groups especially for content publishers.
 Grouping allows you to send email campaigns, push out program terms and performance incentives, as well as provide exclusive links and promotions only to a certain targeted group of publishers.
 Plus, you can review reporting by group to track how your optimization efforts are performing.

-Galentine’s Day: The tradition of Galentine’s Day as an event for women to celebrate friendships with other “gals” is alive and well, with many brands and department stores having already created on-site Galentine’s gift guides.
+The tradition of Galentine’s Day as an event for women to celebrate friendships with other “gals” is alive and well, and many brands and department stores have already created on-site Galentine’s gift guides.
 Originating from the comedy TV series, Parks and Recreation, Galentine’s is a pre-Valentine’s Day experience on February 13th involving brunch, drinks, and the exchanging of gifts entirely separate from any celebrations with one’s partner.
-This year the absence of in-person gatherings means many people are looking to create a shared experience, such as making a meal, mixing cocktails, playing a game together or hosting a virtual pajama party.
-This presents an ideal opportunity for programs that sell trivia games, cozy lounge wear, glassware, teas, cookbooks, and baking supplies.
+This year the absence of in-person gatherings means many people are looking to create a shared experience, such as making a meal, mixing cocktails, playing a game together, or hosting a virtual pajama party.
+This presents an ideal opportunity for programs that sell trivia games, cozy loungewear, glassware, teas, cookbooks, and baking supplies.

-Pets: Survey data shows that 27% of shoppers will treat their pets to a Valentine’s Day gift and that the average shopper had earmarked roughly $12 for their pets’ Valentines.
+Survey data shows that 27% of shoppers will treat their pets to a Valentine’s Day gift and that the average shopper had earmarked roughly $12 for their pets’ Valentines.
 Pet owners are likely looking for small, but special ways to treat their pets, and this could include new collars, leashes, sweaters, chew toys, and treats.
 Many of these items, especially themed treats, and chew toys, can be presented as upsell items to shoppers who might be shopping intentionally for other giftees.
 More than 67% of US households own a pet and 38% of US households buy pet products online.
+In 2021, it’s estimated that consumers spent $886 million on Valentines’ gifts for their pets and our love for our four-legged friends has not waned.
 For marketers, this audience of gift buyers presents a growing opportunity to target both this year and in the years ahead.

-Position Valentine’s Day messaging to appeal to all relationships—family, friends, and pets.
+Position Valentine’s Day messaging to appeal to all relationships—family, friends, pets, and more.
 The expanded audience for Valentine’s Day gifts means that marketers need to create messaging focused on diverse personas.
 Publishers can take advantage of these additional personas’ needs by releasing targeted Valentine’s Day gift guides, placements, and promotions.